0x3st/0x3st/README.md

 # Wu Lei

 > Undergraduate Student in Quantitative Finance @ CUHK-Shenzhen
-> Passionate about Data, Finance, and Python with AI.
 > Member of CUHKSZ ITSO Dev Team(SADT)
 > Editor of Oddie.News(偶得新闻)